ONSdigital/blaise-integration-tests/README.md

 "ActivationCode"=""
 ```

-### Download test questionnaire
+## Download test questionnaire

 Most of the tests need a .bpkg file, which is a Blaise package containing a questionnaire instrument.
 The tests will prepare the testing environment by deploying the test questionnaire to it.

 You can download the latest test questionnaire from [Confluence](https://confluence.ons.gov.uk/display/QSS/Blaise+5+Questionnaire+Instrument+Artefacts) or the [Blaise shared GCP storage bucket](https://console.cloud.google.com/storage/browser?project=ons-blaise-v2-shared).

-### Configure the solution
+## Configure the solution

 [Add our Azure DevOps artifacts feed to Visual Studio.](https://confluence.ons.gov.uk/display/QSS/How-to+connect+to+our+private+NuGet+package+source)

 Git clone down this repository and open the solution file `BlaiseAutomatedTests.sln` in Visual Studio.

-Depending on the tests your running, substitute the values in the `app.config` files with the following:
+Depending on the tests your running, substitute the environment variable values in the `app.config` files with the following:

 ```xml
   <appSettings>